-The fungus Pityrosporum ovale is a nonharmful type of yeast that is found on the surface of the skin.
-It normally does not cause any health problems.
-However, sometimes this yeast begins to grow out of control, affecting the pigmentation (natural color) of your skin.
+The fungus Pityrosporum ovale is a type of yeast that’s found on the surface of the skin.
+It normally doesn’t cause any health problems.
+However, sometimes this yeast begins to grow out of control, affecting the natural color, or pigmentation, of your skin.
 When this happens, you may develop patches of skin that are lighter or darker.
-This condition is known as tinea versicolor or pityriasis versicolor.
+This condition is known as tinea versicolor, or pityriasis versicolor.

-Tinea versicolor occurs when Pityrosporum ovale on the surface of the skin grows rapidly.
-Doctors are not sure why this happens.
+Tinea versicolor occurs when Pityrosporum ovale grows rapidly on the surface of the skin.
+Doctors aren’t sure why this happens.
 However, there are some factors that may promote the growth of this yeast on the skin.
 These factors include:

 - hot and humid weather

 Tinea versicolor can occur in people from all ethnic backgrounds.
 However, the condition is more common in adolescents and young adults.
 Adults are more likely to develop tinea versicolor if they visit an area with a subtropical climate.

 The most noticeable symptom of tinea versicolor is the development of discolored patches of skin.
 These patches may: